-- When an Apprentice becomes unemployed, the Training Provider can continue to deliver Structured Training (and report the training under the same funding source code), while supporting the Apprentice to find another employer.
-Training Providers should help unemployed Apprentices to access assistance to find employment, including: - a.
-Contact the Victorian Apprenticeship Support Officer (ASO), to report the loss of employment:
+6.1 When an Apprentice becomes unemployed, the Training Provider can continue to deliver Structured Training (and report the training under the same funding source code), while supporting the

+Apprentice to find another employer.
+Training Providers should help unemployed Apprentices to access assistance to find employment, including:

-https://www.education.vic.gov.au/training/learners/apprentices/Pages/officers.aspx - b.
-Encourage the Apprentice to access the Victorian Skills and Jobs Centres for reemployment or further training advice: - https://www.education.vic.gov.au/about/programs/pathways/skillsandjobscentres/Pages/default.aspx - c.
-Refer the Apprentice to the Apprenticeship Employment Network website which advertises employment opportunities for Apprentices: https://aen.org.au/ - 6.2 A Training Provider may provide a result for outstanding Units of Competency after at least two attempts (one verbal and one written) have been made to gain the former employer's confirmation of competence for those Units of Competency.
-Evidence of this should be kept on file for auditing purposes. - Training providers should monitor the progress of unemployed apprentices to avoid completion of the qualification before reengaging with another employer.
+- a) Notify the Apprenticeship Support Program to report the loss of employment and access support to re-engage the Apprentice. - b) Encourage the Apprentice to access the Victorian Skills and Jobs Centres for reemployment or further training advice. - c) Refer the Apprentice to the Apprenticeship Employment Network website which advertises employment opportunities for Apprentices. - 6.2 The Training Provider may provide a result for outstanding subjects after at least two attempts (one verbal and one written) have been made to gain the former employer's confirmation of competence for those subjects.
+Evidence of this should be kept on file for auditing purposes. - 6.3 The Training Provider should monitor the progress of unemployed Apprentices to avoid completion of the program before re-engaging with another employer.
 Apprentices should be advised of the potential negative consequences of completing a qualification outside of an Apprenticeship including exclusion from licensing requirements, reduced employment opportunities and ineligibility for Trade Papers.